Moving to Saudi Arabia

 When we asked expats and global nomads about the quality of medical care in Saudi Arabia, they replied:

 "If you need medical care, go back to the US or to Europe, if you can afford it.
 Both medical and dental care are substandard.
 If you can find doctors trained in the US, that is no assurance that they are qualified.
-The licensing program and qualifications are sketchy, at best," replied one expat when asked about moving to Riyadh.
+The licensing program and qualifications are sketchy, at best," remarked one expat in Riyadh.

 "Healthcare services in Saudi Arabia are provided by both public and private sectors.
 The public healthcare system is managed by the Ministry of Health and is funded by the government.
 It provides free or low-cost healthcare services to citizens and foreign residents.
 The quality of public healthcare is generally good, with modern facilities and well-trained staff.
 Foreign residents have access to the public healthcare system, but they may need to pay for some services.
 Expats in Saudi Arabia can use the public healthcare system by registering with the Ministry of Health and obtaining a health card.
-They may also be able to access private healthcare services, depending on their visa status," stated one expat who made the move to Saudi Arabia.
+They may also be able to access private healthcare services, depending on their visa status," wrote one expat living in Saudi Arabia.

 What are medical services in Saudi Arabia like?